OpenSource Together

 This typically includes:

-• a SECURITY.md file
+• A SECURITY.md file

-• a private contact method
+• A private contact method

-• clear disclosure expectations
+• Clear disclosure expectations

 Public issues are not appropriate for vulnerabilities.